Creating a Roof over Log Trusses

-- Click the radio button for Wall Surfaces.
+- Under Walls, Click the radio button next to Surfaces.

 - On the Structure panel of the Floor 1 Defaults dialog, under the "Relative Heights" heading, specify the desired Rough Ceiling height.
 In this example, 108" is used.

-- In the Exterior/Interior Wall Defaults dialog, specify the wall types that you require for your project.
+- In the Exterior and Interior Wall Defaults dialogs, specify the wall types that you require for your project.

 - Select Build> Roof> Build Roof from the menu.
 On the Roof panel of the Build Roof dialog:

-- Specify the desired Pitch and Overhang.
+- Specify the desired Pitch and Roof Overhang.
 In this example, 12/12 and 18" are used, respectively.